 Define where to record or transmit the audit logs.
 The audit logs are sent to a syslog server.
+This setting has no effect if the Logging Mode setting is set to Off.

-When using the External/ExternalSecure modes and setting the port assignment to manual in the Security Audit Server PortAssignment setting, you must also enter the address and port number for the audit server in the Security Audit Server Address and Security Audit Server Port settings.
+When using the External or ExternalSecure mode you must enter the address of the audit server in the Security Audit Server Address setting.